AgPipeline/Atlana/docs/index.md

 What we will do:

-1. [Upload files and configure](#uploading-and-configuring-files) a file endpoint on the remote system
+1. [Upload files and configure](#uploading-and-configuring-files) access to a folder on the remote system
 2. Running the [Canopy Cover image-based workflow](#running-a-workflow)
 3. [Download results](#downloading-the-results) to the local computer
 4. [Delete](#delete-workflow-run) the workflow run